Hallupa/AutomatedTrading/README.md

 ## Progress so far
 From the project aims, I have everything above 1-9 done in a basic form.
 Below are screenshots of progress so far.
 This is still highly experimental.

+At present I'm just focusing on making this useful for me but if others are interested in this also, I will take feedback and maybe add an installer.
 Any feedback or ideas are welcome!

 ## Strategy editor screen